paradoxicalguy/compiler-v2/README.md

 - int variables must be initialized with int expressions
 - if conditions must be boolean
 - comparison operators produce boolean values
+- 'maybe' types evaluate to bool on observation (runtime)
+- 'maybe' probability must be a float literal between 0.0 and 1.0
+- while conditions must be boolean

 semantic errors are collected and reported together.